ibexa/documentation-developer/docs/guide/exposing_siteaccess_aware_configuration_for_your_bundle.md

 eZ Platform uses this for its core configuration, but adds another configuration level, the **SiteAccess**.
 For each defined SiteAccess, you need to be able to use the same configuration tree in order to define SiteAccess-specific config.

 These settings then need to be mapped to SiteAccess-aware internal parameters that you can retrieve via the `ConfigResolver`.
-For this, internal keys need to follow the format `<namespace>.<scope>.<parameter_name>`.
+For this, internal keys need to follow the format `<namespace>.<scope>.<parameter_name>`, where:

-`namespace`is specific to your app or bundle, `scope` is the SiteAccess, SiteAccess group, `default` or `global`, and `parameter_name` is the actual setting *identifier*.
+- `namespace` is specific to your app or bundle
+- `scope` is the SiteAccess, SiteAccess group, `default` or `global`
+- `parameter_name` is the actual setting *identifier*

-For more information on ConfigResolver, namespaces and scopes, see [eZ Platform configuration basics](../guide/configuration.md).
+For more information on ConfigResolver, namespaces and scopes, see [eZ Platform configuration basics](configuration.md).

 The goal of this feature is to make it easy to implement a SiteAccess-aware semantic configuration and its mapping to internal config for any eZ Platform bundle developer.